dokku/dokku-mongo/README.md

 dokku mongo:app-links <app>
 ```

-List all mongo services that are linked to the 'playground' app.
+List all mongo services that are linked to the `playground` app.

 ```shell
 dokku mongo:app-links playground